COVID19PVI/data/README.md

 ## Terms of Use

-These data are provided to the public and.....<MIT license?>.
+These data are provided under the GNU General Public License v3.0.
+Please see specific details for all data sources linked in our [Documentation of Data Sources and Rationale](https://toxpi.org/covid-19/).